HishamHammour/etl_project/README.md

 - Muhammad Ahsan

 # Description
-The reason of choosing this particular data is to do a correlation between education level and employment in Allengheny county area in Western Pennsylvania and to present the user with a table that is easy to read and plot a chart.
+The reason of choosing this particular data is to do a correlation between education level and employment in Allegheny county area in Western Pennsylvania and to present the user with a table that is easy to read and plot a chart.

 ## Extract, Transform, and Load Data